TALKING WITH YOUR CHILD ABOUT ADOPTION

 Books Using Actual Photographs

 Although the loving elements of adoption are well told via illustrations in the books mentioned above, it is beneficial for children to.
 The chance for a child to subconsciously identify with other "real" adopted children - rather than drawings of people - is important.
 This is especially true for children who are not raised with many adopted friends.
 Such books help prevent a child thinking he or she is somehow different from other children due to being adopted.
-Instead, right before their eyes, are photographs of children who were adopted - yet they are just like your child - they have a mom or dad or both, they have two eyes and two ears, they are happy sometimes and sad sometimes.

 Of "Mr. Rogers’ Neighborhood" fame, Mr. Rogers’ LET'S TALK ABOUT IT: ADOPTION is an excellent book.
 This book emphasizes that it is good for families to talk about their feelings - and adoption - and that it is natural to sometimes be sad or have questions, just like it is natural to be happy and joyful in belonging to a family.
 You can see there is a lot of diversity in the approach books take toward adoption: animated illustrations or realistic photographs, human or animal characters, books about boys or girls, children of different color and origins, different ages, etc. This diversity is good for children, as your child will subconsciously see he or she is part of a giant group, not different in any negative sort of way.